-On December 22, 2017, the U.S. enacted legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
-The Tax Act significantly changes U.S. corporate income tax laws beginning, generally, in 2018.
-These changes include, among others, (i) a permanent reduction of the U.S. corporate income tax rate from a top marginal rate of 35% to a flat rate of 21%, (ii) elimination of the corporate alternative minimum tax, (iii) immediate deductions for certain new investments instead of deductions for depreciation expense over time, (iv) limitation on the tax deduction for interest expense to 30% of adjusted taxable income, (v) limitation of the deduction for net operating losses to 80% of current year taxable income and elimination of net operating loss carrybacks, and (vi) elimination of many business deductions and credits, including the domestic production activities deduction, the deduction for entertainment expenditures, and the deduction for certain executive compensation in excess of \$1 million.
-Refer to Note 10 of the Notes to the Consolidated Financial Statements, "Income Taxes" for additional discussion on the impact of the Tax Act on the Company.
-In the absence of guidance on various uncertainties and ambiguities in the application of certain provisions of the Tax Act, we will use what we believe are reasonable interpretations and assumptions in applying the Tax Act.
-Overall, we expect the provisions of the Tax Act to favorably impact the Company's future effective tax rate, after-tax earnings, and cash flows.
-However, it is possible that the Internal Revenue Service could issue subsequent guidance or take positions on audit that differ from our prior interpretations and assumptions, which could adversely impact our financial position, results of operations, and cash flows.
+On December 22, 2017, the U.S. enacted legislation referred to as the Tax Cuts and Jobs Act (the Tax Act).
+The Tax Act significantly changed U.S. corporate income tax laws beginning, generally, in 2018.
+Refer to Note 10 of the Notes to the Consolidated Financial Statements, Income Taxes for discussion on the impact of the Tax Act on the Company.
+There exist various uncertainties and ambiguities in the application of certain provisions of the Tax Act.
+In the absence of guidance, we have used what we believe are reasonable interpretations and assumptions in applying the Tax Act.
+It is possible that the Internal Revenue Service could issue subsequent regulations or other guidance or take positions on audit that differ from our prior interpretations and assumptions, which could adversely impact our financial position, results of operations, and cash flows.

-While the Tax Act maintains many of the tax incentives and deductions that are used by U.S. oil and gas companies, including the percentage depletion allowance for oil and natural gas companies, the ability to fully deduct intangible drilling costs in the year incurred, and the current amortization period of geological and geophysical expenditures for independent producers, the U.S. tax law is always subject to change.
+While the Tax Act maintained many of the tax incentives and deductions that are used by U.S. oil and gas companies, including the percentage depletion allowance for oil and natural gas companies, the ability to fully deduct intangible drilling costs in the year incurred, and the current amortization period of geological and geophysical expenditures for independent producers, the U.S. tax law is always subject to change.
 Periodically, legislation is proposed to repeal these industry tax incentives and deductions, and/or to impose new industry taxes.
 In addition, it is uncertain if and to what extent various states will conform to the Tax Act.
-Further, many states are currently in deficits, and have been enacting laws eliminating or limiting certain deductions, carryforwards, and credits in order to increase tax revenue.
+Further, many states are currently in deficits, and have been enacting laws eliminating or limiting certain deductions, carry forwards, and credits in order to increase tax revenue.

-Should the U.S. or the states pass tax legislation limiting any currently allowed tax incentives and deductions, our taxes would increase, potentially significantly, which would have a negative impact on our net income and cash flows.
-This could also reduce our drilling activities in the U.S. Since future changes to federal and state tax legislation are unknown, we cannot know the ultimate impact such changes may have on our business.
+Should the U.S. or the states publish guidance or pass tax legislation limiting any currently allowed tax incentives and deductions, our taxes would increase, potentially significantly, which would have a negative impact on our net income and cash flows.
+This could also reduce our drilling activities in the U.S. Since future changes to federal and state tax legislation and regulations are unknown, we cannot know the ultimate impact such changes may have on our business.